uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/type_specified_message_keys.rst

 Where ``T`` is one of the user-provided types in ``OutputTuple`` used for the ``join_node`` construction and ``K`` is the key type for the node.
-By default, the ``key()`` method defined in the message class will be called.
+By default, the ``key()`` method defined in the message class is called.
-Alternatively, the user can define its own ``key_from_message`` function in the same namespace with the message type.
-This function will be found via C++ argument-dependent lookup and used instead of the default implementation.
+Alternatively, users can define their own ``key_from_message`` function in the same namespace with the message type.
+This function is found via C++ argument-dependent lookup and used instead of the default implementation.

 .. code:: cpp